tamer4osman/abroad/SRS.md

 - Section 5: Non-Functional Requirements
 - Section 6: Interface Requirements
 - Section 7: Other Requirements
+- Section 8: References to supporting documents (TRD, FRD, PRD, QRD, MRD)

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The LFMMS is a new, standalone system designed to replace paper-based processes currently used in Libyan diplomatic missions.
-The system will operate within the intranet of each embassy or consulate, with future phases planned to integrate with central ministry systems in Libya.
+The LFMMS is a new, standalone, full-stack system replacing paper-based processes in Libyan diplomatic missions.
+The frontend is a SPA deployed in embassy/consulate intranets, communicating with a secure backend API.
+Future phases will integrate with central ministry systems in Libya.
+The backend is modular, feature-based, and exposes RESTful endpoints for all business domains.

 ### 2.2 Product Functions
 At a high level, the system will: